 Support coverage information for Managed Infrastructure and Managed Operations Service Level is available on the Cloud Databases support matrix page.

 Yes.
-Configuration settings for Cloud Databases instances can be stored and applied using the Cloud Databases API or the python-troveclient command-line tool.
+Configuration settings for Cloud Databases instances can be stored and applied using the Cloud Control Panel and the Cloud Databases API.
 You can save your settings in configuration groups, and each configuration group can be applied to multiple instances.
 You can maintain multiple configuration groups to account for different workloads.

 Access to MySQL is allowed only over port 3306; shell-level access is not available.
 Full MySQL access can be obtained by enabling the root user on the database instance.

 The default storage engine is InnoDB, but other storage engines included with MySQL 5.1, such as MyISAM, also work for certain use cases.

 InnoDB is the default storage engine for Cloud Databases.
 InnoDB enforces ACID transactions allowing for commit, rollback, and crash recovery capabilities to protect user data.

 During a backup, a hot copy process is used on all tables.
 InnoDB tables record all transactions during the copy in order to replay them during a restore operation.

 MyISAM tables are write-locked during the copy process in order to create a consistent backup.
 While the instance is being backed up you cannot add or delete databases, add or delete users, or delete, stop, or reboot the instance.

 For more information about these engine types, see the MySQL documentation: